Navigo Week Pass Overview

-Monthly Navigo Passes are on sale from the 20th day of the preceding month.
+Monthly Navigo Cards are on sale from the 20th day of the preceding month.
 For example, if it’s January 20, you can purchase and apply February Navigo Monthly pass validity to your Navigo card and it will be good up through to February 28/29 (depending on leap year, oh why did I choose a month that has varying length for an example).

 Zone Map (PDF)

-The Paris train, metro, RER, tram and bus system uses a smart card called Passe Navigo Découverte for week passes.
-These passes are open to visitors (see note) as opposed to normal Navigo passes which are for residents of Ile-de-France only.
+The Paris train, metro, RER, tram and bus system uses a Navigo Découverte smart card for weekly transit passes.
+These passes are open to visitors (see note) as opposed to normal Navigo passes which are for residents of Paris Ile-de-France only.

 The Navigo Découverte pass card can be purchased for a 5€ fee on top of the regular week pass prices noted above, which is 22.80€ for all zones which covers Paris and surrounding suburbs, airports Roissy-Charles de Gaulle (CDG) and Orly (ORY), Chateau Versailles, Fontainebleau, Parc Disney.
 The services included are any metro, RER (suburban) train, buses (RATP/Noctilien/Optile), and trams up to the zone limits of your pass.

 You can buy a Navigo Découverte pass at nearly any Metro, RER, Transilien train ticket window that normally sells tickets and passes.
 (I say “nearly” because a ticket window may run out of blank Navigo passes to sell you.)
 You’ll need a smaller than passport size photo to be used on the pass (exact Navigo Decouverte photo size is 3cm tall by 2.5cm wide), plus a pen to write your name.
 There’s nearly always a photo booth nearby ticket windows at major stations, costing 5€ for a set of four pictures, so be sure to get your photo taken before going to the ticket window where they’ll likely have scissors handy for trimming your freshly minted photo on the pass.
 If you’re hesitant in how to ask to buy the pass at a ticket window, try printing out this page and showing the ticket seller the image of the Découverte card on the top right while holding up your small headshot photo.
 I’m pretty sure the ticket seller will get the idea.